Infinite-Actuary/BA-II-Plus-Professional/README.md

 * [Compound Growth Annuity](https://www.youtube.com/watch?v=sEB-SG82lSM) - Much like calculating a normal Annuity but with a clever  trick at *t=60s*.

 * [Bond Spreadsheet](https://www.youtube.com/watch?v=y9Hhad_CAHg) - An example of calculating bond price `PRI` and accrued interest `AI` on a bond.
-Interest is accrued when we are selling the bond in between coupon payments.
+Interest is accrued when the bond is sold between coupon payments.
 The BA II Plus uses the *Semi-Theoretical Method*.

 ![semi theoretical](https://github.com/Infinite-Actuary/BA-II-Plus-Professional/blob/master/images/semi-theoretical-method.png)